 United Kingdom: Delete Para 39

-Egypt: Continued inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within countries.
+Egypt: Continued inequity of access in terms of human capacities and access to technologies between countries, and between urban and rural communities within the same county.

 ICANN: Deleted, merged

 The lack of production of content in local languages threatens the local cultures and life styles.